Yukon: Demographics

 Unlike in other Canadian provinces and territories, Statistics Canada uses the entire territory as a single at-large census division.

 Ethnicity

-According to the 2016 Canada Census the majority of the territory's population was of European descent, although it has a significant population of First Nations communities across the territory.
-The 2011 National Household Survey examined the Yukon's ethnocultural diversity and immigration.
-At that time, 87.7% of residents were Canadian-born and 24.2% were of Indigenous origin.
-The most common countries of birth for immigrants were the United Kingdom (15.9%), the Philippines (15.0%), and the United States (13.2%).
-Among very recent immigrants (between 2006 and 2011) living in the Yukon, 63.5% were born in Asia.
+According to the 2021 Canadian Census the majority of the territory's population was of European descent, although it has a significant population of First Nations communities across the territory.
+The 2021 Census examined the Yukon's ethnocultural diversity and immigration.
+At that time, 83.2% of residents were Canadian-born and 22.3% were of Indigenous origin.
+The most common countries of birth for immigrants were the Philippines (26.1%), the United States (9.8%), and the United Kingdom (9.7%).
+Among very recent immigrants (between 2016 and 2021) living in the Yukon, 56% were born in Asia.

-As of the 2016 census, the top ten ancestries in the Yukon were:
+As of the 2021 census, the top ten ancestries in the Yukon were: